antoanMetodiev/Stream-Mate_App/README.md

 ## 🏠 Discover Page
 A page accessible to all registered and unregistered users.

-- 🎥 **Live Wallpaper Section** – Displays a different **Live Wallpaper Video** of a popular movie/game with each page refresh.
-Users can also change the wallpaper manually using **left/right arrows**.
 - 🎁 **Why Register?** – Highlights the benefits of registration for unregistered users.

 ### 🔹 Discover Page Preview